rande/gitlab-ci-helper/commands.md

       -endpoint           The s3 endpoint (default: AWS_ENDPOINT)
-      -profile            The aws credentials name (default: AWS_PROFILE, if not set default) -bucket             The s3 bucket name (default: AWS_BUCKET)
+      -profile            The aws credentials name (default: AWS_PROFILE, if not set default) -bucket             The s3 bucket name (default: AWS_BUCKET) -tag-matcher        The regular expression to match a tag (default: semver)

     Credentials are retrieved from environment: